PhotonQuantum/pysjtu/docs/advanced.rst

 -------------

 The :class:`Client` object provides a developer-friendly interface to iSJTU APIs.
-It depends on an authenticated :class:`Session` object to send HTTP requests.
+It depends on an authenticated :class:`AsyncSession` object to send HTTP requests.

 Initialization
 ++++++++++++++

-To initialize a :class:`Client` object, you pass in a :class:`Session` object described in the previous section.
+To initialize a :class:`Client` object, you pass in a :class:`AsyncSession` object described in the previous section.

 .. sourcecode:: python